tetherto/wdk-docs/examples/web/seashell-web.md

 ### Configuration
-all the available config items for config.json.
+All the available config items for config.json.
 ```json
 {
     "network" : "regtest",